With this article, you'll learn how to switch car insurance when moving out of state.

 While you don't want to pay for two overlapping policies, don't cancel your old insurance too early.
 Here's why:

 A lapse in coverage is a period where you don't have car insurance.
 If you cancel your old policy before having a new policy in place, you'll be driving without insurance, which is illegal in nearly all states.
 Driving without insurance can result in fines, license suspension, and vehicle impounds.

-While lapses can be expensive and inconvenient, they’re also dangerous.
-Accidents can happen at any time, and you can be held personally liable for any damages—these are all risks of driving without insurance.
+While lapses can be expensive and inconvenient, they're also dangerous.
+Accidents can happen at any time, and you can be held personally liable for any damages, medical expenses, or loss of income resulting from an accident you cause—these are all risks of driving without insurance.
 To avoid a financial burden of that magnitude, be sure you have car insurance to help protect yourself.

 The general information in this blog is for informational or entertainment purposes only.
 View our blog disclaimer.

 *Data accuracy is subject to this article's publication date.